 Recording FAQs

 UCC Real Estate Fixture filings are $10.00 for 1 or 2 pages and $15.00 for 3 or more pages plus a $3.00 surcharge per document.
-All other UCC filings should be filed with the Colorado Secretary of State at http://www.sos.state.co.us
+All other UCC filings should be filed with the Colorado Secretary of State.

-You may visit our Citizens Service Center office to obtain a copy of a recorded document, or you may order by mailing a written request, along with the appropriate fees and the return to address, to El Paso County Clerk & Recorder, P.O.
+You may visit our Citizens Service Center office to obtain a copy of a recorded document.
+You can also order by mailing a written request, along with the fees and the return to address, to El Paso County Clerk & Recorder.
+The address is P.O.
 Box 2007, Colorado Springs, CO 80901-2007.
-For copies of a marriage or civil union certificate please include the names of both parties and date of the marriage or civil union.
+For copies of a marriage or civil union license please include the names of both parties and date of the marriage or civil union.

-Credit/debit cards are accepted for payment of orders made by phone or in person at any of our Clerk and Recorder locations.
+You can pay for your order with credit/debit cards by phone or in person at any of our Clerk and Recorder locations.
 Check or money order should be made payable to: El Paso County Clerk & Recorder.
-Documents recorded prior to 1996 are available only at the Citizens Service Center location.
+Documents recorded prior to 1996 are only at the Citizens Service Center location.

-There are specific types of instruments that may be needed based on the current status of ownership of real property, and therefore it is recommended that a title company or real estate attorney be consulted.
-Forms are available at most office supply or stationery stores.
+There are specific types of instruments that may be needed based on the current status of ownership of real property.
+Therefore you should consult a title company or real estate attorney.
+Forms are at most office supply stores.

 To obtain a copy of a divorce decree filed in El Paso County, contact the Fourth Judicial District Court at 270 S. Tejon St., Colorado Springs, CO 80903, via Phone: 719-452-5000 or online.

 At least one of the parties must apply in person at any of our Clerk and Recorder locations.
-If one of the parties cannot appear in person, he or she must complete an affidavit provided by our office and the signature must be notarized.
-Both parties must present valid identification (passports, driver’s licenses, birth certificates and military identification cards are all valid forms of identification).
-The fee for a marriage license is $30-cash or credit/debit card are accepted.
+If one of the parties cannot appear in person, he or she must complete an affidavit provided by our office.
+The signature on the document must be notarized.
+Both parties must present valid identification.
+Passports, driver’s licenses, birth certificates and military cards are all valid forms of ID.
+The fee for a marriage license is $30 by cash or credit/debit card.

 Both parties will be asked to give the last four digits of their Social Security Number.
-If a party does not have a social security number, they will be required to complete an affidavit supplied by our office.
-If one of the parties was previously married, they will be required to provide date, city and state of divorce or death.
-If divorced, the type of court (district, circuit, etc.) must also be provided.
+If a party does not have a social security number, they must complete an affidavit supplied by our office.
+If one of the parties was previously married, they must provide the date, city and state of divorce or death.
+If divorced, the type of court (district, circuit) must also be provided.

 Parties must be 18 years or older.
-16 and 17 year olds – a juvenile court must make the determination if a marriage license may be obtained.
-Persons under 16 years old are prohibited from obtaining a marriage license.
+16 and 17 year olds – a juvenile court must determine if a marriage license may be obtained.
+Persons under 16 years old can’t obtain a marriage license.

 At least one of the parties must apply in person at any of our Clerk and Recorder locations.
 If one of the parties cannot appear in person, he or she must complete, with notarized signature, an affidavit provided by our office.
-Both parties must present valid identification (passports, driver’s licenses, birth certificates and military identification cards are all valid forms of identification).
-The fee for a civil union license is $30-cash or credit/debit card are accepted.
+Both parties must present valid identification.
+Passports, driver’s licenses, birth certificates and military cards are all valid forms of ID.
+The fee for a civil union license is $30 by cash or credit/debit card.

 Both parties will be asked to provide their social security numbers.
-If one of the parties was previously married or a partner in a civil union, he or she will be required to provide the date, city and state of divorce/dissolution or death.
-For divorce/dissolution, the type of court (district, circuit, etc.) and the name of the previous partner must also be provided.
+If one of the parties was previously married or in a civil union, he or she must provide the date, city and state of divorce or death.
+For divorce, the type of court (district, circuit) and the name of the previous partner must also be provided.

 Parties must be 18 years of age or older.
 If a party is 18 years of age or older and under guardianship, written consent of the guardian is required.